LewisJEllis/node-error-talk/presentation.md

 ## What to do with each:
 - Operational errors
   - Known; handle manually wherever they may occur
-  - Recoverable if handled correctly
+  - Recoverable if handled correctly: S3 being down doesn't kill us
-      - We don't have to shut down everything just because S3 is down
   - Avoid assuming anything is reliable outside your own process

 - Programming errors